 Burro e Salvia

-It is a beautiful, light space and I adored the attention paid to design details, from the origami-esque lights, the simple white furnishings, and bright yellow accents.
+It is a beautiful, light space and I adored the attention paid to design details, from the origami-esque lights, to the simple white furnishings, and bright yellow accents.
 At the back of the shop is a small room where you can eat in.
 The menu is short, with a selection of antipasti starters, a couple of classic dishes, and a few weekly changing specials.

 I opted for the agnolotti cavour, with burro e salvia (butter and sage).
 The perfect little parcels were filled with hand shredded and pounded meat (both pork and beef I think), spinach and parmigiano making for a rich, intensely flavoured filling.
 The pasta still had a slight bite to it, and the mellow yellow packages were coated in silky melted butter scented with sage, and dusted with more parmigiano.
 It was delicious.